 Also, about two hours driving from Brasov is Sighisoara*.
 Similar to Sibiu, it is a UNESCO World Heritage Site and the old consists of well preserved and renovated buildings.
 Colorful houses, cobbled stone lanes, and the medieval charm of the old town make you feel like in a different world.
 Same as for Sibiu, you can make a day trip from Brasov, but I once again would suggest to stay overnight and take your time to explore this breathtaking and charming town.

-If you already fall in love with Romania, do not forget to read my other posts about Bucharest and Brasov.
+Do not forget to read my other posts about Bucharest and Brasov.
 Do you want more travel inspiration?
 No problem, fill out the form below and get your weekly virtual travel postcard from Dream and Wanderland!

 Like this post?
 Please share it on social media using the share buttons below or leave me a comment.